coleanneberg/portfolio/README.md

 ## Setup/Installation Requirements

-* Clone the portfolio repository
+* Clone the portfolio repository from
 * Open files from your monitor's desktop
 * Review and edit file as needed